faithfulnguyen/actableai-app/README.md

 Full documentation available here: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-Git Submodules is a feature used to contain the actableai-ml library directly in the working directory at specific commit.
+Git Submodules is a feature used to contain the actableai-lib library directly in the working directory at specific commit.
 When cloning for the first time the repository this command should be executed:
 ```shell
 git submodule update --init --recursive